 Here are some tips for being a good partner with your doctor:

+- Build a relationship with your doctor.
 Let your doctor know that you want to be a partner in your health care.
 Tell the doctor what your expectations are.

 - Have a family member or friend with you during your appointment, if possible.
 He or she can take notes, ask questions to clarify information, and help you remember what your doctor says.